Shani-Kumar-Gupta/web-performance-cwv-project-final/Notes.md

 # Fixing CLS:
 CLS with old and New Images
-- Set width and height explicitly
+- Set width and height explicitly [Calculates the Aspect Radio and Reserve the Space for the Images]